Adolescence and the Development of the Frontal Cortices

 University of California, Berkeley

-Adolescence is known to be a formative period in development and there is growing endorsement of an “adolescent sensitive period.”
-What does this really mean?
+Adolescence is a formative period in development, and there is a growing endorsement of an “adolescent-sensitive period.”
+What does this mean?
 While we know experience in adolescence can have a lasting impact on behavioral or brain function in adulthood, why is this so?
-In my talk, I will share what we have learned examining learning, spine pruning, puberty, maturation of inhibition and functional activity in the mouse adolescent frontal cortices.
-I then hope to engage in discussion of the idea that an adolescent sensitive period may exist in rodents for learning and decision-making (and fronto-basal ganglia circuit function) to support adaptive foraging behavior (Lin et al., 2020;2022).
+In my talk, I will share what we have learned by examining learning, spine pruning, puberty, maturation of inhibition and functional activity in the mouse adolescent frontal cortices.
+I then hope to discuss the idea that an adolescent-sensitive period may exist in rodents for learning and decision-making (and frontal-basal ganglia circuit function) to support adaptive foraging behavior.